gmestanley/DNH-SFML/README.md

 ###### [0.1]
  * Added RunNetplay(mode, port, address)
 	- Runs the Netplay module in TCP server, client or UDP client mode, with the appropriate port and address
- * Added ReceiveTCPData(save)
+ * Added ReceiveTCPData(delete)
-	- Receives data from the other person in the connection, saving the data received or not
+	- Receives data from the other person in the connection, deleting the data received or not
  * Added SendTCPData(data, direct)
 	- Sends data to the other person in the connection, either custom or directly any saved data